Rian1010/Charity-Website/README.md

 As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS, those were used to create interactive charts.
 The queue is used to connect to the JSON files in the data folder.
 The createDataVis function is connected to the each function below it and renders all of them.
 The show_country_data function displays three charts that are connected, so that users can visually compare the given data.
 Below this function, there are three further functions that display other graphs with different kinds of data to be shown to a user.
+The comments above each function in the statistics.js file, indicate what the functions are for.
+The graphs are not responsive, as it is not a requirement in the course, so they are hidden on phone sizes and are bigger, than the rest of the page on tablet sizes

 All JavaScript codes were tested through the console in the dev tools by using console.log to check if the codes work or not.